aimms/documentation/webui/page-manager.rst

 .. important:: Dialog pages are available in software versions from AIMMS 4.65 onwards.

 Dialog Pages are used for intermediate actions or steps in your workflow.
-You can build model interaction by calling dialog pages for the user to perform a specific action such as setting SLA's or adjusting inventory etc. In addition, you can use Dialog pages to display information about a selected item without breaking the flow by calling the DialogPageOpen function.
+You can build model interaction by calling dialog pages for the user to perform a specific action such as setting SLA's or adjusting inventory etc. In addition, you can use Dialog pages to display information about a selected item without breaking the flow by calling the OpenDialogPage function.
 For example showing the detailed properties of a schedule batch.

 A dialog page has 3 predefined sizes; Small, Medium and Large.
 Dialog pages can have upto 3 buttons, 2 of which are shown by default, typically Cancel and OK.
-The text and callback procedures for these buttons can be controlled via the DialogPageOpen function.
+The text and callback procedures for these buttons can be controlled via the OpenDialogPage function.

 When a dialog box is open the user can only interact with the dialog.
 The dialog box can only be closed by clicking on one of the actions.